27 Non-Touristy Things to Do in San Francisco

 Shutterstock

-There’s no shortage of parks and urban trails within the seven by seven, but Land’s End is arguably the most iconic hike in the city.
+There’s no shortage of parks and urban trails within the city’s seven-by-seven miles, but Land’s End is arguably the most iconic hike.
 Beginning in the outer Richmond and ending at the historic Sutro Baths (the ruins of a pool and bathhouse popular in the late 1800s and early 1900s), this moderate, dog-friendly, 3.4-mile trail takes hikers through cypress groves, past dog-friendly beaches, and by several views of the Golden Gate Bridge.
 End your hike with a well-earned drink at the Beach Chalet, either in its large outdoor garden or its indoor bar overlooking Ocean Beach.

 • Neighborhood: Embarcadero (Departure ferry) | Google Maps

-The defunct island prison of Alcatraz isn’t exactly unknown, but for a more off-beat experience, join a night tour of the historic landmark—which is said to be especially spooky.
+The defunct island prison of Alcatraz isn’t exactly unknown, but for a more off-beat experience, join a night tour of the historic landmark.
+It is to be especially spooky.

 How to visit